Today I want to share my favorite books about mental health with you. These books have really helped me when I have gone through hard times.

 With inspiring quotes and affirmations, this guided journal walks you towards positivity and happiness with your own life.

-Your favorite YA authors including Ellen Hopkins, Maureen Johnson, and more recount their own experiences with mental illness in this raw, real, and powerful collection of essays that explores everything from ADD to PTSD.
+Your favorite YA authors including Ellen Hopkins, Maureen Johnson, and more recount their own experiences with mental illness in Life Inside My Mind, a raw, real, and powerful collection of essays that explores everything from ADD to PTSD.

 Nutrition Essentials for Mental Health